fromage-fraser/dd-gui/README.md

   in a dedicated overlay below the enemy text, so the red gauge remains visible when the enemy console refreshes.

+The main MUD console and panel consoles use the profile's shared dark scrollbar
+style: narrow black tracks, dark-red edges, and red handles.
+The mapper's native room title uses an opaque black background with white text and a short red rule underneath, so it belongs visually with the rest of the interface.

 The GUI refreshes these views from the latest GMCP snapshot after login and reconnect. `bootstrap()` is idempotent for the installed package version, so running `lua bootstrap()` after reconnect refreshes the existing widgets